jake-knerr/chess/README.md

 - **Prefer to define states by using a single class selector formed by combining (1) two hyphens (--), (2) the component name, (3) another hyphen (-), and (4) a state identifier.
 The state identifier should be a verbal or adjectival word.**
 - **Rules that use dynamic pseudo-classes (like `:hover`) are considered state rules.**

 States can be applied to any content in a component.
-This includes content already targeted by the defining rule, a fragment, or any content not already targeted by another rule.
+This includes content already targeted by another rule, or any content not already targeted by another rule.

 Prefer to use the simplest selectors possible that will not overmatch.